RuBy-67/1215Player-Wallet-BOT-rok/README.md

 <h3 align="center">1215 Wallet Bot</h3>
 <p align="center">
-	1215 Wallet Bot is a discord bot that allows you to read, write and remove data from Google Sheets.
+	1215 Wallet Bot is a discord bot that allows you to read, write and remove data from Google Sheets API.
 </p>

+If you are Rise of kingdom Kd and you work with credits system pls write to me.

 ## Requirements
-- Discord.js v13 or higher (`npm install discord.js@latest`)
+- Discord.js v13 or higher (`npm install discord.js@latest`) (Update to V14 in coming)
 - NodeJS v16.6 or higher
 - Google APIs Client Library for NodeJS (`npm install googleapis`)
 - `applications.commands` scope enabled for your bot in [developer portal](https://discord.com/developers)